taskflow/taskflow/README.md

 ## Step 2: Define Task Dependencies
 Once tasks are created in the pool, you need to specify task dependencies in a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) fashion.
-The class `Task` supports different methods for you to describe task dependencies.
+The handle `Task` supports different methods for you to describe task dependencies.

 **Precede**: Adding a preceding link forces one task to run ahead of one another.
 ```cpp